Encryption-API-Services/AngularSPA/README.md

 # AngularSPA

-This is a the SPA that users
+This is the user interface for Encryption API Services that utilizies that hand made authenitcation located in [NETCore-API](https://github.com/Encryption-API-Services/NETCore-API).

 # To Start
 ```shell
 npm install
 npm start
 ```

 Development Tools Required for WSL2 and VsCode.
 [Remote Development](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack).